 - Try making your own cards or gift tags by cutting up last year’s Christmas cards and using other materials such as pieces of shiny card from packaging and images from magazines.

 There are lots of ways to recycle your Christmas tree.
 If you have a garden waste service, you can chop the branches and trunk and present it in the normal way (see this link for more details).
 You can take it to one of north London's reuse and recycling centres which are open as usual apart from 25 and 26 December and 1 January, when they are closed.

-The north London boroughs sometimes provide specific arrangements for Christmas tree recycling - see the links below (this section will be updated later in December):
+The north London boroughs sometimes provide specific arrangements for Christmas tree recycling (this section will be updated later in December).